Student20231/Hello/h2 Crown Jewels and Bad Guys.md

+Due to the requirements of the homework found in Karvinen (2023,b), this is what I could have executed:

 # x)

 - The text written by Hutchins et al (2011) shows that intelligence-driven security focuses on combatting advanced persistent threats by using a structured intrusion kill